If you like this page, why not share it?

 Day 3 – Saturday 25th February

 The Third day brings the principal parade of the Carnival where you can see all the winning costumes from the competition the evening before as well as floats and music.
 This is a real attraction with lots of participants all colorfully dressed where anybody can take part.
-The parade takes the following route and begins at 5pm.
+The parade takes the following route and begins at around 5pm.

 Calle Jaen, Diputación, Plaza Cavana, Granada, Plaza de la Ermita, Calle San Miguel, Plaza de Cantarero, Calle Pintada, Puerta del Mar and then returning to Plaza de España.